-We work with the Performance Style Analysis – PSA to assess personality factors critical to success and provide you with ideas and inspiration regarding performance and career development for managers.
+We work with the competency analysis to assess personality factors critical to success and provide you with ideas and inspiration regarding performance and career development for managers.

 Prof. Dr. Gerald Huether and Dipl.
 Psych.
 Dr. Klaus-Dieter Dohne developed this computer-based method on the basis of the current state of research in neuroscience.

-As simple as the PSA is to carry out, it interpretation is both comprehensive and complex.
+As simple as the competency analysis is to carry out, it interpretation is both comprehensive and complex.

 More about the PSA Competency Analysis